boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 on a PE is considerably reduced.

-For any slice-specific per-hop behavior at the provider network edge, as described in details in {{sec-over-rea-model}}, the PE need to determine which label in the packet represents which slice.
+For any slice-specific per-hop behavior at the provider network edge, as described in details in {{sec-over-rea-model}}, the PE needs to determine which label in the packet represents which slice.
 This can be achieved, for example, by allocating non-overlapping service label ranges for each slice, and use these ranges for slice identification purposes on PE.